 Check Price - Sage Appliances

-The Sage Dual Boiler is among the a lot of popular dual boiler espresso coffee machines on the market, which is no surprise given the features vs the price.
+The Sage Dual Boiler is one of the a lot of popular dual boiler espresso coffee machines on the market, which is no surprise given the features vs the price.

-This is an extremely low-cost machine, comparatively speaking.
+This is a really inexpensive machine, comparatively speaking.

-Just check out some of the features, and you’ll know why it’s such a popular machine at this price:
+Just check out some of the features, and you’ll find out why it’s such a popular machine at this price:

 - 2.5L water tank